 The risks recorded in the register form part of TRE's ORSA process and are key inputs in the development of TRE's internal audit programme.
-The Risk & Audit Committee receives regular reports from TRE's Head of Risk which consider key risks to TRE, aggregations and exposures across the key ERM pillars.
+The Risk & Compliance Committee receives regular reports from TRE's Head of Risk which consider key risks to TRE, aggregations and exposures across the key ERM pillars.

-TRE's Risk Management function is integrated into TRE, TransRe and Alleghany through the governance reporting lines to TRE's CEO, Head of Risk (International) and the Risk & Audit Committee and involvement in key decision-making forums.
+TRE's Risk Management function is integrated into TRE, TransRe and Alleghany through the governance reporting lines to TRE's CEO, the Risk & Compliance Committee and TransRe's Head of Risk (International) and involvement in key decision-making forums.
 In addition, the Risk Management function's roles and responsibilities include: